rust-lang-deprecated/rust-buildbot/README.md

 Often attaching to the screen then killing Homu (ctrl+c) and rerunning the prior command (up-arrow, enter) is all this takes.

+# The Dev Environment

+Consult the dev buildmaster's `master/passwords.py` for credentials, and log into the web interface (point your browser at the dev buildmaster's public IP, which is available from the AWS console) as `any-build`.

+To trigger a full nightly build, append `/builders/nightly-dist-rustc-trigger` to the URL and force a build on the trigger builder.
+This will spin up the other builders and create a nightly, whose files will be uploaded to the `dev-static-rust-lang-org` s3 bucket at the end.

 # Testing Locally

 ## `master.cfg.txt`